carpentries-incubator/lesson-R-packaging/_episodes/04-functions.md

 teaching: 15
 exercises: 15
 questions:
-- "How can I add functionality to my package"
+- "How can I add functionality to my package?"
 objectives:
 - "Create a custom package"
 keypoints: